actolonen/Analysis_Lab/Enzyme_Kinetics/README.md

 ## Method 3: Lineweaver-Burke

 As in method 2, we first need to calculate the enzyme initial velocities at a range of substrate concentrations (S vs V curve).
 We can then calculate Km and Vmax based on a linear transformation of the Michaelis-Menton equation.
-We plot the S and V data as 1/V versus 1/S. The
+We plot the S and V data as 1/V versus 1/S. The y-intercept yields 1/Vmax and the slope is Km/Vmax.

 ![alt text](![alt text](https://github.com/actolonen/Analysis_Lab/blob/main/Enzyme_Kinetics/Images/lmTransformation.png)